Jonathan-R-Hart/tactyk/readme.md

 Should the project gain attention and a reasonable level of backing (and presumably accountability), the intent will be grow into a serious security role.

-## Platform:
+## Platform
 Linux/Unix on amd64 (x86-64) architecture

-## Features:
+## Features
 - Small codebase
-  The main program has ~3000 lines of C which are specific to TACTYK (counting only components that would be included in a library)
+  The main program has ~4500 lines of C which are specific to TACTYK (counting only components that would be included in a library)
-  Default setup uses ~1250 lines of configuration (specification for each scriptable function) and a 600 line assembly header (mostly definitions)
+  Default setup uses ~2500 lines of configuration (specification for each scriptable function) and a 700 line assembly header (mostly definitions)
 - Total specification of low-level behavior through a "Virtual Instruction Set Architecture"

 ## Experimental Security Features